Hemant-Mann/lumora-go/README.md

 The middleware:
 - Parses JSON from request body
 - Validates against zog schema
-- Returns 400 error if validation fails
+- Returns 400 error response if validation fails
 - Stores validated data in context for handler access

+**Note**: Handlers return `(*Response, error)` instead of calling `resp.Send(ctx)`.
+The orchestrator automatically sends the response.
+If an error is returned, it's handled by the error middleware.

 ## License